 [Image description: A picture from the Chicago Defender of a Black woman named Mrs. Adams.
 She has short hair and a neutral expression.
 Content warning: mention of sexual violence in the form of strip searches. misgendering, racism, trans-misogyny] On July 7, 1965, the Chicago Defender newspaper reported on the detention and harassment of Mrs. Darlene … Continue reading Mrs. Adams: What an 1965 Arrest of a Black Woman can tell us about Racism and Transphobia

 No one should be banned from any job, but not all trans people want to join the military.
 In fact, opposition to militarism has long been a part of transgender politics.
-Many transgender activists have argued that believe ending militarism — both military and colonial interventions abroad and racist, transphobic policing at home — is … Continue reading Three Times Transgender People Rose Up Against War and Colonialism
+Many transgender activists have argued that ending militarism — both military and colonial interventions abroad and racist, transphobic policing at home — is an … Continue reading Three Times Transgender People Rose Up Against War and Colonialism

 Transgender history is filled with examples of transgender people helping each other survive.
 These projects of mutual support are some of our community’s most powerful forms of resistance.
 Sylvia Rivera and Marsha P. Johnson are two such revolutionaries whose thinking can guide our movement.
 Together, Rivera and Johnson founded the organization STAR, which remains an … Continue reading Sylvia Rivera and Marsha P. Johnson, Guiding Stars